President Trump Responds To New York City’s Plan To Paint ‘Black Lives Matter’ In Front Of Trump Tower

 As NPR News reported, de Blasio also announced on the program that the city is shifting $1 billion in funding from the city’s police department into other areas.
 Specifically, the overall size of the NYPD will be reduced, there will be less overtime, and many of the functions the police department performs will be shifted to civilians “who can do them better,” he said, noting that some of that money will go to programs aimed at youth.

-On Twitter, Trump responded to the plan to paint “Black Lives Matter” on the street in front of one of his most famous properties a “symbol of hate” and said that the street painting would “denigrate” the “luxury avenue.”
+On Twitter, Trump responded to the plan to paint “Black Lives Matter” on the street in front of one of his most famous properties as a “symbol of hate” and said that the street painting would “denigrate” the “luxury avenue.”

 He also noted the juxtaposition of the city’s plan to reduce funding from the police force and the plan to paint the message on the street, which he said would be “expensive.”